lich-uct/molpher-lib/doc/source/usage/installation.rst

     conda install -c rdkit -c lich/label/dev molpher-lib

 ..  attention:: The binaries in the :code:`molpher-lib` package are compiled against
-    the newest version of RDKit (:code:`2018.03.1` at the time of writing), which has a different ABI than the previous versions.
+    the newest version of RDKit (:code:`2019.03.4` at the time of writing), which does not support Python 2 anymore and also .
     Therefore, this and the following versions of Molpher-lib will not work with older versions of RDKit anymore.

 For more information on environments and the